sodafoundation/dock/CONTRIBUTING.md

 When reporting issues, refer to this format:

-- What version of env (opensds, os, golang etc) are you using?
+- What version of env (SODA, os, golang etc) are you using?
 - Is this a BUG REPORT or FEATURE REQUEST?
 - What happened?
 - What you expected to happen?